Myavuzars/Udacity-Projects/README.md

 And then, I implemented transfer learning by using resnet152 an fincreasd the accuracy rate to 78%.

-My code also categorize the human image as dod breed.
+My code also categorizes the human image as dog breed.
 Having large classsified data (133 dog breed) drops my acuracy rate.

 Few examples are below: